|Nutrition Facts (per serving)|

 Cut a few 1-inch slits in the turkey skin and gently spread the herbed butter under the skin.
 Rub the turkey with the olive oil and sprinkle with salt.
 Roast uncovered for 20 minutes.

-While the turkey begins to roast, stir together the maple syrup, orange juice, and orange zest.
+Stir together the maple syrup, orange juice, and orange zest while the turkey begins to roast.

-Once the turkey has roasted, uncovered for 20 minutes, glaze it with the maple-orange mixture and loosely tent foil over the bird, crimping the ends firmly to the edges of the pan.
+Glaze the roasted turkey with the maple-orange mixture and loosely tent foil over the bird, crimping the ends firmly to the edges of the pan.

 Roast the turkey for an additional 2 hours, basting it with the pan drippings every 20 minutes.
 The turkey is done when a digital thermometer inserted in the thigh registers 170F.